Montana Fire Service Leadership Training Series

 This training is made available through funding provided by the FEMA SAFER Grant, awarded to MSFCA in 2020.

-Instructor: Chief Shane Ray, President National Fire Sprinkler Association (NFSA)
+Instructor: Chief Shane Ray, President, National Fire Sprinkler Association

 Leading in Turbulent Times

-This training highlighted strategy needed to stay ahead of the challenges we are facing.
-Since the world has changed, so have our volunteer and career wants and desires.
-What can be done to help calm their concerns?
+The training will discuss the strategy needed to stay ahead of the challenges we are facing.
+The world has changed.
+Our volunteer and career wants, desires, and concerns have changed.
+What are you doing to help calm their concerns?

 The Essentials of the Leadership Journey